Sen. Kyl: Obama Speech Too Political

-President BARACK Obama: Washington may think that saying anything about the other side, no matter how false, no matter how malicious, is just part of the game.
+BARACK O: Washington may think that saying anything about the other side, no matter how false, no matter how malicious, is just part of the game.
 But it's precisely such politics that has stopped either party from helping the American people.

 SHAPIRO: He made sharp remarks about obstructionist Republicans and problems left behind by the last administration.

 INSKEEP: So what did you think of the speech?

 JON KYL: Well, you know, it's customary to say, well, the rhetoric was good, but maybe he needed more substance.
 That's the usual assessment of State of the Union speeches.
 I found this one to be A, too long, B, too political, and if he had an intention to reach out to Republicans, I can tell you it did not achieve the objective, nor did I think it was as much an assessment of the state of the nation or union as it was a political tirade.